skyzh/mini-lsm/mini-lsm-book/src/03-memtable.md

 <div class="warning">

 This is a legacy version of the Mini-LSM tutorial and we will not maintain it anymore.
-We are working on a new version of this tutorial and this chapter is now part of [Mini-LSM Week 1 Day 1: Memtable](./week1-01-memtable.md) and [Mini-LSM Week 1 Day 2: Merge Iterator](./week1-02-merge-iterator.md)
+We now have a better version of this tutorial and this chapter is now part of [Mini-LSM Week 1 Day 1: Memtable](./week1-01-memtable.md) and [Mini-LSM Week 1 Day 2: Merge Iterator](./week1-02-merge-iterator.md)

 </div>